How to Catch L_2-Heavy-Hitters on Sliding Windows: Introduction

 Our solution gives another step in the direction of making a connection between the unbounded and sliding window models, as it provides an answer for the very important question of heavy hitters in the sliding window model.
-The result joins the various solutions of finding $L_1$-heavy hitters in sliding windows~\cite{GDDLM03, AM04,NL05,BAA07,ZG08, HT08, HT10}, and can be used in various algorithms that require identifying $L_2$ heavy hitters, such as~\cite{IW05,BGKS06} and others.
-We note that problem being considered here is the most powerful $L_p$ which can have a poly-logarithmic solution, specifically, the $L_2$ norm~\cite{Indyk09}.
-More generally, our paper resolves the question of finding $L_p$-heavy elements on sliding windows for all values of $p$ that allows small memory one-pass solutions (i.e.\ all $0< p\leq 2$).
+The result joins the various solutions of finding $L_1$-heavy hitters in sliding windows~\cite{GDDLM03,AM04,NL05,BAA07,ZG08,HT08,HT10}, and can be used in various algorithms that require identifying $L_2$ heavy hitters, such as~\cite{IW05,BGKS06} and others.
+More generally, our paper resolves the question of finding $L_p$-heavy elements on sliding windows for all values of~$p$ that allows small memory one-pass solutions (i.e.\ for $0< p\leq 2$).
+By this we completely close the gap between the case of~$p\le 1$, solved by previous works, and the impossibility result for the case of~$p>2$.

-To achieve our result on $L_2$ heavy hitters, we combine (in a non-trivial way) existing techniques.
-Variants of these techniques sufficient to derive similar results were known since\footnote{Indeed, we use the algorithm of Charikar et al.~\cite{CCF02} that is known since 2002.
-Also, it is possible to replace (with some non-trivial effort) our smooth histogram method for $L_2$ computation with the algorithm of Datar, Gionis, Indyk and Motwani ~\cite{DGIM02} for $L_2$ approximation.} $2002$.
-Surprisingly, no algorithm for $L_2$ heavy hitters was reported despite several papers on $L_1$ heavy hitters.
-Since $L_2$ heavy hitters play a central role for many fundamental streaming problems (such as frequency moments and many others), we suspect that our $L_2$ heavy hitters algorithm will significantly increase our understanding of sliding windows.